Mets activate All-Star OF-INF Jeff McNeil from injured list

 The team also placed backup catcher Tomás Nido on the seven-day injured list with a concussion and selected the contract of veteran catcher René Rivera from Triple-A Syracuse.
 Reserve outfielder Aaron Altherr was designated for assignment.

 McNeil missed 10 days with a strained left hamstring and returned on the first day he was eligible to come off the IL.
-He was available off the bench against the first-place Atlanta Braves.
+He delivered a pinch-hit double on the first pitch he saw leading off the seventh inning against the Atlanta Braves and remained in the game at second base.

 “Feels normal.
-A lot better than it did,” McNeil said.
+A lot better than it did,” McNeil said before the game.
 “No worries about playing.”

 New York began the day two games out of a wild-card spot.